nil2509/Hyprland-Canvas/README.md

 ### Backend services

-The installer verifies that the following service units are installed:
+The installer verifies that the relevant service units are installed:

 ```text
 NetworkManager.service